MarkusHumetus/Hackathon_Talent_Squad/README.md

 * Git & Github
 * Jupyter Notebook
 * Visual Studio Code
 * Libraries: Pandas, Numpy, Seaborn, Matplotlib, Sklearn, Pycaret, Optuna.
-(Keras )
+(Keras from Tensorflow was used for some unsuccesful trials, if you are curious you can check the [notebook with trials](https://github.com/MarkusHumetus/Hackathon_Talent_Squad/blob/main/main_NN.ipynb))

 ## Getting Started